Mansion House, Nauvoo, Illinois

 Map & Directions

 The Mansion House in Nauvoo is owned and maintained by Community of Christ.
-It is open for formal tours conducted by authorized docents from Community of Christ.
-Tours begin at the Joseph Smith Historic Site located at 865 Water Street in Nauvoo.
-There is a small preservation fee charged for those who go on the tours.
+It is open for formal tours conducted at the Joseph Smith Historic Site by authorized docents from Community of Christ.
+Other sites and structures are included as part of the tour.
+Tours begin at the Red Brick Store located at 865 Water Street in Nauvoo.
+Tours are given each week from Tuesday through Saturday.
+There is a $5.00 preservation fee charged for those who go on the tours.

 Articles & Resources